Creating a new course

 Adding teaching assistants to the course

-To add teaching assistants or other teachers to the course, open the course project, click on the settings tab and look down to see the “Collaborators” panel in course settings.
+To add teaching assistants or other teachers to the course, open the course project, click on the settings tab and look down to see “Add people to project” in the project settings.

-If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with an invite to join.
-Once the owner of that email address gets an account, the new user will be added automatically to all projects with pending invitations.
+If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with instructions how to join.
+Once the account with exactly that email address is created, that new user will be added automatically to all projects with pending invitations.

 Creating the course file